New Year, New Struggles: How CPS Plans to Navigate a Tough 2025-26

 1. Overview of Chicago Public Schools

-• Number of schools: 634 (includes district-run charter schools, contract and SAFE schools)
+• Number of schools: 622 (includes district-run charter schools)

 • Quick links: School calendar, enrollment information

-• Claim to fame: With an operating budget of more than $9 billion and roughly 41,000 employees, Chicago Public Schools is one of the largest districts in the country.
-The school system faces fiscal challenges after COVID relief dollars have dried up, despite a historic increase in funding.
-Now, the district is enacting a Five Year Strategic Plan with new methods to support students and educators.
+• Claim to fame: With an operating budget of more than $8 billion and roughly 40,000 employees, Chicago Public Schools is one of the largest districts in the country.
+The school system faces fiscal challenges after COVID-19 relief dollars have dried up, despite a historic increase in funding.
+Now, the district is operating with an interim CEO during uncertain times.

 Follow Chicago Parent on Instagram.